Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | ☐ | Name the landlord or mall as additional insured if required by lease |

-| ☐ | Review the policy exclusions, especially for alcohol service, outdoor seating, or events |
+| ☐ | Review exclusions, especially alcohol service, outdoor seating, or events |

 | ☐ | Set a renewal reminder 30 days before expiry |